Hotels | Flights | Tours | Insurance

 International Schools

 The international schools are for the wealthier parents.
 What exactly is an international school?
 I would say a school with a curriculum from a country with internationally recognised schooling standards rather than the Thai curriculum.
-By that definition, there are three international schools on the island.
+By that definition, there are six international schools and one primary school on the island.

 British International School: Formerly Dulwich School but recently broke its links with that well-known British institution.
 This is the top school on the island and one of the top schools in Asia.
 It is a very impressive facility with beautiful architecture and finely manicured grounds.
 As its name suggests, it follows a British curriculum.

 This school accepts children from the ages of 3 to 18 years old.
 It accepts local or boarding students.
 It is expensive.
-Even for a non-boarding student you can expect to pay around a million baht a year.
+Even for a non-boarding student you could be paying as much as a million baht a year.

 QSI (Quality Schools International): QSI opened in 2000.
 It is a non-profit international school following a curriculum from the USA for children from the ages of 3 to 18.
 The fees are not quite as high as the British International School but are not far off.